 - 5. Standing & Transfer

 For Wheelchair Transfers involving a wheelchair and toilet.
-We recommend having a raised toilet seat with arms, a raised toilet seat with arms helps ease this type of wheelchair transfer because it helps the wheelchair user by giving them something to hold onto for support, this will allow the transfer to be made with extreme caution and safety.
+We recommend having a raised toilet seat with arms.
+This will help ease this type of wheelchair transfer by giving the user something to hold onto for suppor.
+This will allow the transfer to be made with extreme caution and safety.

 1. Starting Transfer From Wheelchair To Toilet

-The wheelchair user should be currently sitting in a wheelchair, in a position where it is easy for them to transfer from the chair.
-When the user is ready, you should make sure that the brakes are engaged on both sides of the chair before attempting a transfer.
+The wheelchair user should be sitting in a position where it is easy for them to transfer from the chair.
+When the user is ready, ensure the brakes are engaged on both sides before attempting a transfer.